jurismarches/luqum/docs/source/about.rst

 * replace some expressions in query
 * pretty print a query
 * inject queries in queries
+* extend lucene query language semantics

 The parser is built using `PLY`_.

 .. warning::

-   This library is not yet production ready.
-   It also lacks some features.
+   While used in production by our team for some time, this library is still a work in progress and also lacks some features.

    Contributions are welcome.

 .. _`Lucene Query DSL`: https://lucene.apache.org/core/3_6_0/queryparsersyntax.html